Elizabeth Warren calls for Donald Trump’s removal from office under 25th Amendment

 Shortly after the CNN interview, Ms. Warren sent out a fundraising letter, making the same case for removing Mr. Trump.
 The letter asks recipients to “chip in” for Ms. Warren’s 2018 Senate re-election campaign and to sign a petition titled “Tell the cabinet: If Trump is unfit, invoke the 25th.”

+Later in the evening, Ms. Warren tripled down on her claim, sending out several tweets repeating the points and much of the language of the fundraising letter and the CNN interview.

+“This isn’t about politics – this is about the safety of our children, the national security of our nation, and the future of our democracy.
+Tell the cabinet: if Trump is unfit, invoke the 25th,” she wrote in one of them.

-In both the CNN interview and the fundraising letter, Ms. Warren said that the anonymous sniping at Mr. Trump and some of the things the article described White House staffers as doing to keep Mr. Trump from his own worst instincts are not enough.
+In all three venues, Ms. Warren said that the anonymous sniping at Mr. Trump and some of the things the article described White House staffers as doing to keep Mr. Trump from his own worst instincts are not enough.

 “The Constitution provides for a procedure whenever the Vice President and senior officials think the President can’t do his job.
 It does not provide that senior officials go around the President — take documents off his desk, write anonymous op-eds,” she explained to CNN.
 “Every one of these officials have sworn to uphold the Constitution of the United States.
 It’s time for them to do their job.”